Updated: 19-01-2026 at 3:30 PM

 The amendment made to Section 194C makes it clear that any amount under Section 194J should not be regarded as being part of “work” for purposes of TDS within the meaning of Section 194C.
 The intention behind this alteration is to bring about more clarity and avert possible mistakes in TDS treatment.

 This is a critical amendment for businesses and individuals making payments to contractors or professionals.
-It will affect them as follows:
+It will affect them in various ways, some of which are mentioned below for one’s better and holistic understanding:

 Read More: Income Tax On Credit Card Transactions: Strategies To Avoid A Tax Notice